matt-deboer/mpp/README.md

 to receive requests based on a configurable selector strategy.
 Candidate instances are found using a configured _locator_ mechanism, of which Marathon, Kubernetes and endpoints file are supported.

+Request are buffered and retried (up to 2 times), and a re-selection is performed in process after the first failure for a given request--which should result in seemless failover, assuming a viable backend candidate is available.

 Discovery
 ---